relationbuilder/ml-classifier-gesture-recognition-feb5/README.md

 * [**Install GO**](https://golang.org/doc/install)

 * **[setGoEvn.bat](setGOEnv.bat)** - will set the GOHOME directory to current working directory  in a command prompt.
-This is required for the GO compiler to find the  source code.

-  Tested on windows 10 but should be similar on linux.
+This is required for the GO compiler to find the  source code.   *Tested on windows 10 but should be similar on linux if chmod is set to 777*.

 * **[makeGO.bat](makeGO.bat)** - First install GO and ensure it has  been added to PATH.
 Open a command line at  the base directory containing makeGO.bat and run it.
 It will build the executables based on GO that are needed to run  the tests.
 Tested on windows 10 but should be similar on linux.

+* > ```
+  > go build src/classifyFiles.go
+  >
+  >   Builds executable classifyFiles from GO source.
+  >   This is done automatically by makeGO.bat but
+  >   replicated here to show how to do it manually
+  >
+  > ```

 * **[splitData.bat](splitData.bat)** - Creates sub .train.csv and  test.csv files for the files used in the classifier tests.
 Uses splitCSVFile.exe which is built by makeGo.
 Run this before  attempting to run the classifier to ensure proper data is present.

-* **go build src/classifyFiles.go**   builds executable classifyFiles from GO source.
-This is done automatically by [makeGO.bat](makeGo.bat) but  replicated here to show how to do it manually

 * [**classifyBreastCancer.bat**](classifyBreastCancer.bat)